McSpooder/camull-net/README.md

 ## How to use
 1. Place your data in the directory above.
 (See [wiki](https://github.com/McSpooder/camull_net/wiki/Data-Requirements))
-2. Run "python train_model.py"
+2. Run "python camull_cli.py"
-3. Wait about 20 mins; grab some snacks.
+3. First train a model on the task NC vs AD.
+4. Evaluate the model if you wish.
+5. Then load the model and use it to learn the task sMCI v pMCI.
-4. Look in the save folder for logs and graphs (..\graphs\, ..\logs\).
+7. Look in the save folder for logs and graphs (..\graphs\, ..\logs\).

 ### Inference
 Once the model has been trained and you are happy with its perfomance after reviewing the graphs and logs you can use it for predictions.
-This is also known as inference and can be initiated by running the interface.py script.
-This script will give you an option to load a model of your choice and perform inference on the specified data.
+The camull_cli script allows you to use load the trained model for predictions.

 To read an explanation on this checkout this medium article. https://medium.com/@hextra_19712/deep-learning-for-alzheimers-classification-57611161e442?sk=ebc8035cead352f51f7d0e105a69a6c7